AdamByerly/HVCsEnableAGD/README.md

 --start_epoch
 --end_epoch
 --run_name
+--log_dir
 --weights_file
+--validate_all
+--validate_nbl
 --profile_compute_time_every_n_steps
 --log_annotated_images
 --save_summary_info_every_n_steps
 --image_size
 ```
-Further, all but the first 4 can safely ignored when initiating an experiment.
+Further, all but the first 4 can safely be ignored when initiating an experiment.
 When resuming a preemptively halted experiment, you will also need to address `--start_epoch`, `--run_name`, and `--weights_file`.
 See below for more information on each parameter.

 ## Parameters